-Thank you for stepping into the world of the Cailleachs Herbarium.
-Before you journey the mysterious and crooked path exploring Scottish folklore, herbalism and magic form the point of view of a Scottish native, perhaps dragging some soap boxes to stand on with me along the way, it might be wise to ponder who the writer of these words is for a while.
+Thank you for being interested in finding out About the Cailleach’s Herbarium world.
+Before you journey the mysterious and crooked path through the landscape of Scottish folklore, herbalism and folk practices (perhaps dragging some soap boxes to stand on with me along the way) it might be wise to ponder who the writer of these words is.

 When someone goes public with information, discussing beliefs and experiences people assume all sorts of things about them.
 It is important to disclose some things.
-To help prevent bias and to perhaps, allow some perspective to settle on the diorama being presented.
+To help prevent bias and to allow some perspective to settle on the diorama being presented.
 You can read more about my explicit biases in the FAQ section.

 Nothing I say is presented by me as Truth but perhaps truth.
 At times, my truth will be very different from yours.
-Some things that I could write more about I have left as questions in the hope to engage you the reader in thinking further.
-The Truths and truths of the old ways are a lived experience, each of us understanding these in different ways, some sacred, some practically and perhaps some even profane.
+Some things I could write more about I have left as questions in the hope to engage you the reader in thinking further.
+The Truths and truths are a lived experience, each of us understanding these in different ways.
 Through your eyes, the printed voice of these words shares my sum of experience, thoughts, research, ethics, observations and opinions.
 Hopefully along the way punctuated by what wisdom I have been able to gather.
 But everyone has a share of wisdom to pass around.
 If you’d like to know more about me and my approach I suggest you check out my FAQ’s section.

 As your mind wanders through the landscape of ideas, research and stories presented to you please don’t allow your mind to slip into a passive state of observing and repeating.
 In light of your experience, question my assumptions and laugh at my conclusions.
 I accept and relish the opportunity to change my mind and reach different ideas.
 We are all seekers.
 I am aware that my mind holds constructs of thinking and attachments to things that it has deftly disguised as a certainty.
 Through community, we can help each other see past these pits in the road and move safely onwards with our journey.